CoreMedia/feedback-hub-adapter-acrolinx/documentation/Configuration.md

 | propertyNames     | The text based content properties to analyse, invalid ones are ignored. |
 | profileMapping    | Defines a mapping from CoreMedia sites to Acrolinx guidance profiles. |

+The _clientSignature_ property doesn't have to be necessarily configured within the settings document.
+If you don't want this value to be visible in content, you can set it also in the _configuration.properties_ inside the _resources_ folder of the _studio-server_m module.

 #### Acrolinx Guidance Profiles

 A profile mapping key can be a CoreMedia site id or a fallback language.